IELuomus/extractiontool/docs/etie_documentation.md

 ## Development installation

 1. Clone the project repo from https://github.com/IELuomus/extractiontool.
-1. Follow the instructions for [development setup](https://github.com/IELuomus/extractiontool/blob/main/docs/development_setup.md) using a bash script and an .env file.
+1. Follow the instructions for [development setup](https://github.com/IELuomus/extractiontool/blob/main/docs/development_setup_using_scripts.md) using a bash script and an .env file.
 1. Or follow [these](https://github.com/IELuomus/extractiontool/blob/main/docs/development_setup_manual.md) instructions to set everything up manually.

+## Run the app locally

 1. Run `python manage.py runsslserver`
-1. Open https://127.0.0.1:8000/ in your browser.
-The browser will most likely complain about the missing certificate, but this can just be ignored.
+1. Open browser at https://127.0.0.1:8000.
+Disregard the warning about a missing certificate and find the proper way to bypass this, depending on your browser

+1. Login at https://127.0.0.1:8000/admin with your superuser credentials to inspect Django admin panel, with e.g. the possibility to see and edit database tables.
+In order to see the tables there, they tables must be registered in the admin.py file of the respective app.

 ## CI/CD pipeline